rdavisau/loadassembly-for-pcl/README.md

-# LoadAssembly for PCL (Support for Desktop, iOS and Android only)
+# LoadAssembly for PCL

-Shims `LoadAssembly(byte[] rawAssembly)` for for Windows Desktop, Xamarin iOS and Xamarin Android when running under `portable-net45+wp8+wpa81+win8+MonoAndroid10+MonoTouch10+Xamarin.iOS10`.
-WinRT projects will throw a NotImplementedException if this is called. iOS can only use this on the simulator.
-The PCL `Assembly` class only supports loading from the GAC by name; this lets you load arbitrary assemblies as you can when running a normal .NET project.
+In most (all?)
+PCL profiles, the `Assembly` class has limited support for runtime assembly loading; specifically, it only supports loading from the GAC by name.
+This library shims `Assembly.LoadAssembly(byte[] rawAssembly)` for libraries running under `portable-net45+wp8+wpa81+win8+MonoAndroid10+MonoTouch10+Xamarin.iOS10` (`Profile 259`), allowing loading of arbitrary assemblies at runtime *for platforms that support it*.

 NuGet package is available [here](https://www.nuget.org/packages/rda.LoadAssemblyForPCL).
 It must be installed in your PCL project and each platform project.